-You should not request accommodations directly from the course instructor without having an accommodation memo from Disability Services.
+You should not request accommodations directly from the course instructor without having an accommodation memo from Accessibility Services.
 An accommodation memo will be provided after you consult with us.

-These are examples of accommodations that Disability Services has provided in the past.
+These are examples of accommodations that Accessibility Services has provided in the past.
 Since accommodations are decided on a case-by-case basis, this is not a complete list.